Edgemoor

 Reports of Committees

-reported in Don and Brad’s absence that Neighborhood Safety planned to continue
+Safety – Lois reported in Don and Brad’s absence that

-to focus on the possibility of sidewalks along Fieldston to Willow, concern for
+sidewalks along Fieldston to Willow, concern for the 3-way junction at

-the 3-way junction at Hawthorne, Fieldston, and Briar Road, the Block Watch
+Hawthorne, Fieldston, and Briar Road, the Block Watch program, and safety

-program, and safety within the neighborhood.
+within the neighborhood.

-Academy It was suggested that we use our time at monthly meetings to work on
+Planning Academy It was suggested that we use our time at

-updating the neighborhood plan.
-John Erickson and Martin Nickerson responded
+monthly meetings to work on updating the neighborhood plan.
+John

-that meeting once a month might not be effective especially if other business
+Erickson and Martin Nickerson responded that meeting once a month might not be

-took precedence.
-It would be in our best
+effective especially if other business took precedence.
+It would be in our best interest to have a

-interest to have a committed group meet once a week to concentrate on updating
+committed group meet once a week to concentrate on updating the plan.
+It was also suggested that a good opportunity

-in the mail-out planned in January.
+planned in January.
+Kathy offered that

-Kathy offered that it would be best to come up with a specific date to
+it would be best to come up with a specific date to advertise the first meeting

-advertise the first meeting in February.
+in February.

 Representative Reports

-waterfront development that was motioned and approved at the October meeting.
+approved at the October meeting.

-ABN – Pam offered
+ABN – Pam offered that Richard Maneval has resumed presidency of

-that Richard Maneval has resumed presidency of ABN.
-She also mentioned that Larry Horowitz
+ABN.
+She also mentioned that Larry

-used in the Growth Management Act.
+statistics used in the Growth Management Act.

-Responsible Development – RD has a
+Development – RD

-January 9th at WECO on Holly Street.
+Year on January 9th at WECO on Holly Street.

-New
+New Business

-Wilson, President of South Neighborhood Association, attended our meeting to
+Guest – Steve Wilson, President of South Neighborhood

-suggest a join venture with ENA to restore the house that is located in the old
+Association, attended our meeting to suggest a join venture with ENA to restore

-require both neighborhoods apply for grant money offered by the city.
-The idea needs work - it was suggested he
+grant money offered by the city.
+The

-send details to Sandie to post on the website for review.
+idea needs work - it was suggested he send details to Sandie to post on the

 Closing

-was adjourned at 8:50 pm.
+Meeting was adjourned at 8:50

-next meeting scheduled will be an Edgemoor
+will be an Edgemoor Neighborhood Association

-Park Pavilion. *Please note the change in meeting date from
+note the change in meeting date from Jan 4th to Jan.
+11th.
+Business meetings are open to all

-meetings are open to all residents and we encourage you to attend.
+residents and we encourage you to attend.

-Respectfully
+Respectfully Submitted,

-Lauri
+Lauri Grove